MicahTa/Encrypt/README!!!.txt

 Encrypt.py V-1.0.0
+IM NOT RESPONISBLE FOR ANY DAMGES THAT MAY ACURE FROM RUNNING THIS SCRIPT

+Also please feel free to fix my code like PLEASE I dont do projects like this that often.

 Arguments are not nessisary to run the scrypt but you will be asked to awnser a few nessisary questions.